kowens32/TrainTimer-/README.md

 # TrainTimer-
-Calculate time and store data in Firebase
+Calculate time using Moment.js and store data in Firebase